Tree Canada’s Edible Trees program reconnects people back to their local food sources and builds community.

 Community Tree Grants →

-Studies suggest that approximately 1 in 12 Canadians have experienced food insecurity, or in other words, the lack of access to the variety or quantity of food needed due to lack of money.
-The inability to access healthy and nutritious food is often reported alongside poor health, multiple chronic conditions, long-term physical and mental disabilities, and major depression.
+Studies suggest that approximately 1 in 12 Canadians have experienced food insecurity, or in other words, the lack of reliable access to a sufficient quantity of affordable, nutritious food.
+Food insecurity is often reported alongside poor physical and mental health, and multiple chronic conditions.

-By planting edible trees and shrubs, those that produce fruits, nuts, seeds, berries and pods that suit human taste, we reconnect people back to their local food sources and build community.
+By planting edible trees and shrubs, those that produce fruits, nuts, seeds, berries and pods that are safe for human consumption, we can help reconnect people to local food sources and strengthen community.

 “Being a part of Tree Canada’s Edible Tree program has helped us to enhance the lives of the people we support.
 In addition to providing access to healthy food, the orchard promotes skill development and fosters a sense of being a part of a community for a population that is challenged with social isolation.”

 — Anna-Marie Hawkes, Garden Coordinator, Bob Rumball Canadian Centre of Excellence for the Deaf and 2018 Edible Trees Grant Recipient

 Funding is available to educational institutions, Indigenous communities, community groups or gardens, food banks, community housing projects, municipalities, or other groups interested in planting trees on publicly accessible sites.